ryanmcalister/unotes/README.md

 Unotes helps you visualize and manage your markdown notes.
 Organize your notes in nested folders and edit them with a rich WYSIWYG editor.

+Use Visual Studio Code's built in search and version control features for all your notes.

 # Features

 ### WYSIWYG Editor